lazovasquez/lyophilization-upscaling-model/README.md

 # A Lyophilization Upscaling Model for the biopharmaceutical industry

-Repository containing code for dynamic simulations a lyophilization scale-up model using finite element methods.
+Repository containing code for dynamic simulations of a lyophilization scale-up model using finite element methods.

 ## Requirements